Suspect found in closet charged in professor's murder

 DITMAS PARK, Brooklyn (WABC) --The man police say murdered a popular professor in his basement in Brooklyn appeared in court Wednesday.

-Mirzo Atadzhanov, 28, was arraigned and held without bail for allegedly stabbing of 66-year-old psychologist Dr. Jeremy Safran at the victim's home on Stratford Road in Ditmas Park.
+Mirzo Atadzhanov, 28, was arraigned and held without bail for allegedly stabbing 66-year-old psychologist Dr. Jeremy Safran at the victim's home on Stratford Road in Ditmas Park.
+He entered a not guilty plea.

 Safran was found in his basement with trauma to the head and body.
 Authorities say he was stabbed five times in the stomach, and a bloody hammer was also discovered near the body.

+Atadzhanov's relatives were in court for the arraignment and at one point the suspect looked back at his mother.

+"His family is here, his brother is actually in the Air Force, he is in the service, he is a citizen," said defense attorney Jay Schwitzman.

+The suspect claims self-defense but authorities say it was murder.
 Prosecutors say Atadzhanov broke into the home and attacked the victim as he worked out in the basement.

-Police found the suspect hiding in a closet.
+Officials believe he actually crossed paths with the victim's daughter earlier that same day, tried to strike up a conversation and then came to the Safran home.

-They do not believe the suspect and victim knew each other, and equally terrifying was that Safran's wife and teenage daughter were home at the time and had no idea an intruder was inside.
+It is not believed that the suspect and victim knew each other, and equally terrifying was that Safran's wife and teenage daughter were home at the time and had no idea an intruder was inside.

 A neighbor, Doreen Giuliano, had seen a suspicious man entering the home and called 911.
 She said she noticed the suspect walk down the side of the house and put something in his car, which she said had been parked outside for hours.